mbakgun/DockerFlex/README.md

 2. Internal Network:
    - No additional configuration needed
-   - Backend is automatically accessible via Docker network
+   - Backend is only accessible via Docker network
    - Frontend proxies all API requests to backend

 3. Remote Access:
    - Only port 3200 needs to be exposed
-   - Backend port (4200) remains internal
+   - Backend port (4200) is internal only
    - All API requests are automatically proxied through frontend

 ### Troubleshooting